keeprefrigerated95/-minecraftAutoFarm/README.txt

 *************************
  RUNNING THE SCRIPT
 *************************
-Download the autoFarm.exe file and the autoFarmSettings.txt file from the GitHub.
+Download the autoFarm.exe file and the settings.txt file from the GitHub.

 https://github.com/keeprefrigerated95/-minecraftAutoFarm/tree/main